Anthony Evans (singer)

-Anthony Tyrone Evans, Jr. (born July 14, 1978) is an American Christian singer and songwriter.
+Anthony Tyrone Evans Jr. (born July 14, 1978) is an American Christian singer and songwriter.
 Evans has made six studio albums during his career as a musician: Even More in 2004 with Epic Records, Letting Go in 2006 with Integrity Music, The Bridge in 2006 with EMI Gospel, Undisguised in 2010 with INO Records, Home in 2011 with Fair Trade Services, and Real Life/Real Worship in 2014 with Fair Trade Services.
+In 2018, Evans played the Beast in Beauty and the Beast.

 In 2012, Evans made it onto The Voice during season two on Team Aguilera, but was eliminated after the battle rounds on March 5, 2012.

 Background

 Evans was born on July 14, 1978, in Dallas, Texas.
 He is the son of Dr. Tony Evans and Lois Evans.
-His father, a Christian radio personality, is senior pastor at the megachurch Oak Cliff Bible Fellowship in Dallas.
+His father, a Christian radio personality, was senior pastor at the megachurch Oak Cliff Bible Fellowship in Dallas until June 2024.
 He has one brother – Jonathan – and two sisters: Chrystal and Priscilla, the latter a best-selling author.
 Evans graduated from Liberty University.
 Evans starred in Caged No More, a Christian faith-based film about sex trafficking.

 In 2018 he performed live at the Independence Day reception of the U.S. Embassy Berlin in Germany.